Inventologist/HereStringFromCSV/README.md

 Now the data is addressable like: $Runtable.Choice (given that Choice is a column name in the CSV)

-# How to use Clear-HostLine:
+# How to use HereStringFromCSV:
 Call function with appropriate data

 **EXAMPLE**: